-The Draft Strategy facilitates improvements in sustainable mobility, thereby facilitating reductions in and limiting increases of emissions to air.
+The Strategy facilitates contributions towards improvements in sustainable mobility, thereby facilitating contributions towards reductions in and limiting increases of emissions to air.
 Such emissions would occur otherwise with higher levels of motorised transport and associated traffic.

 4.3.3 Noise